-Multiple comparative studies and trials have showed that UFE is as effective as surgery with advantages as mentioned above.
+Multiple comparative studies and trials have shown that UFE is as effective as surgery with advantages as mentioned above.

-Usually women look no farther than gynecologists for an advice, who more often than not, recommend either hysterectomy or myomectomy.
-Uterine fibroid embolization is a minimally invasive treatment which is equally effective with advantages of rapid recovery, less trauma and retention of uterus.
+Usually, women look no farther than gynecologists for an advice, who more often than not, recommend either hysterectomy or myomectomy.
+Uterine fibroid embolization is a minimally invasive treatment which is equally effective with the advantages of rapid recovery, less trauma, and retention of the uterus.

 If you have uterine fibroids/adenomyosis with any of the above-mentioned symptoms, do contact an interventional radiologist and ask for UFE/UAE.

 Dr. Vikash CS, Director & head of Interventional radiology at Narayana Health City, Bommasandra is a graduate of All India Institute of Medical Sciences(AIIMS), New Delhi with Canadian fellowships and extensive experience in the field of interventional radiology and uterine fibroid/artery embolization.